RedPitaya/Documentation/appsFeatures/applications/bode/bode.rst

 - **End frequency [Hz]:** The Bode analyzer ends measuring the DUT frequency response at this frequency.
 - **Steps:** Number of measurements performed.
 The frequency range between **Start frequency** and **End frequency** is divided according to the **Scale** setting and measurements are performed at each point.
 - **Scale:** Either liner or logarithmic sweep mode (scale).
 The logarithmic sweep mode enables measurements in a large frequency range, while the linear sweep mode is used for measurements in a small frequency range.
-- **Analysis:** Determines how the calculations will be performed.
-Either U/I (voltage/current) or FFT.
+- **Analysis:** Determines the algorithm for the calculations.
+It can be set to either U/I (voltage/current) or FFT.
+The U/I analysis uses integration to calculate the gain and phase (fast, but less accurate), while the FFT analysis uses the Fast Fourier Transform method (slower, but more accurate).
+Both algorithms are based on decomposing the signal into complex numbers and calculating the phase difference between them.

 At each frequency point Red Pitaya sends out a burst signal with **Period number** periods, one=way amplitude of **Amplitdue [V]**, offset **DC bias[V]**, and the frequency recalculated from the settings above.
 The **Averaging** deterimines wheter the final measurement is an average of all sent pulses or not.